Last updated on August 14th, 2023 at 12:27 pm

 This distinction is crucial since the home inspection is needed to finish closing on a property and satisfy the eligibility requirements for mortgage.

 A four-point inspection can take between 1 and 2 hours to finish. and is purely visually.
-However, if you purchase an older house, you may be required to undergo two inspections.

 Remember four-point inspections are more frequent within coastal areas such as Houston and Galveston, and are prone to more severe weather conditions that lead to a catastrophic loss of life (loss of life and entire towns destroyed and power grids that have been destroyed roadways, airports, etc.).